Medication Assisted Treatment for Alcohol Addiction

 - Telephone interview and discussion.
 If accepted you are asked to come to the clinic with your blood test results.

-- Completion of forms, review of blood test results, payment of fee.
+- Completion of form, review of blood test results, payment of fee, appointment.

 - Medical examination, discussion, prescription.